gucheen/rect-restrict/README.md

 Check if the target was in one of the areas.

-Return the current postion of target if it is already in one of the areas.
+Return the current position of the target if it is already in one of the areas.

 Return the closest position of the closest area otherwise.

-The closest position means that the restrict position will be one side or corner of the area.
+The closest position means that the restricted position will be one side or corner of the area.

 ### RectRestrict.getPosInArea(pos: Partial\<Area\>): Area